5Rhythms Frequently Asked Questions

 A. First of all remember that right on the other side of that terror there’s excitement.
 Take to heart that the 5Rhythms practice has the room for you to move with however you’re feeling.
 There’s nothing to get right and you can’t get it wrong so there is nothing for you to “do” except move in whatever way feels right in the moment.
 You will not be the first person to be so terrified that you just barely made it over the threshold of the door.
 Once in the room I will encourage you to move to your full potential and I will also give you the space to move into your potential from wherever you are.
 I welcome questions by phone or email.

 Q. How much does it cost?

 A. Most classes cost what an average yoga class would cost.
-Layah's 5Rhythms classes cost $20 drop-in, or $15/class if you pre-pay for 10 classes.
+Layah's 5Rhythms classes cost $20 drop-in, or $15 for students/seniors.
 Cash and cheques are accepted at the door.
-E-transfers and Paypal payments are accepted in advance, for class cards, and workshops.
+E-transfers and Paypal payments are accepted in advance, for classes where there is a pre-registration option, and for workshops.